Guiwoo/about-me/README.md

 # TextAnimation

 [ x ] - Home Left
+[] - Do i need to add Drag screen ?

     > Next time ?
 Just use texteffect hooks , took so many time to implement